Reviews You Can Rely On

 Slow Impact Test Results

-When dropped from 1 meter, the Manifest performed pretty good, but not as well as the highest scoring Lazer Coyote Kinecticore.
-In the graph below, the higher the line in the graph, the more -g-forces and the lower the score.
+When dropped from a lower height, the Manifest performed decently, but nowhere near as well as the highest-scoring model.
+In the graph below, the higher the line in the graph, the more g-forces and the lower the score.

 Fast Impact Test Results

-For the fast impact test, where we dropped the dummy head wearing the helmet from 2.3 meters, the Manifest again scored well, but not as well as the top-scoring Specialized Ambush 2.
+For the fast impact test, where we dropped the dummy head wearing the helmet from a higher set height, the Manifest again scored okay, but far from as well as the top-scoring helmet in the pack.

-We also investigated other aspects of each helmet's protection, though we didn't include those findings in this metric's score.
-The Manifest's Mips Spherical rotational impact protection system is fairly unique among half-shell trail helmets.
-Like its beefier full-coverage sibling, the Giro Tyrant, the Manifest consists of two separate EPS foam liners connected by small elastomers that make up the Mips Spherical system.
-The two shells are designed to rotate against each other in the event of an impact with the goal of reducing rotational forces on the head.
-The two shells have varying EPS foam densities to protect from both high and low-speed impacts.
-This system eliminates the need for the plastic interior liner found on most Mips-equipped helmets, and according to Giro, is scientifically proven to reduce rotational motion from angled impacts.
+The Manifest's rotational impact protection system is fairly unique among half-shell trail helmets.
+Like its beefier full-coverage sibling, the Giro Tyrant, the Manifest consists of two separate foam liners connected by small elastomers that make up the rotational impact system.
+The two shells are designed to rotate against each other in the event of an impact, with the goal of reducing rotational forces on the head.
 In addition to the rotational impact protection, the Manifest Spherical offers above-average head coverage and a secure fit.

 Comfort

-As soon as we tried on the Manifest we could tell that Giro put a lot of care into designing a comfortable helmet.
-Like most Giro helmets, the EPS liner contours nicely to a wide variety of head shapes without creating pressure points.
-Over the course of testing, we had a number of different riders try out this helmet, and nobody had any complaints about the shell shape.
-The shell's interior features padding that is fairly minimalist, but well placed enough to make it feel like you're putting on a well-cushioned ski or snowboard helmet rather than a lightweight mountain bike helmet.
+As soon as we tried on the Manifest, we could tell that Giro put a lot of care into designing a comfortable helmet.
+Like most Giro helmets, the protective foam liner contours nicely to a wide variety of head shapes without creating pressure points.
+During testing, we had several riders try out this helmet, and none of them had any complaints about the shell shape.
+The shell's interior features padding that is fairly minimalist, but well-placed enough to make it feel like you're putting on a well-cushioned ski or snowboard helmet rather than a lightweight mountain bike helmet.

 This comfy helmet was a favorite among our testers for its top-notch fit.